Pediatric Restorative Dentistry

 B. Why do the primary anteriors?

-1. They help to develope proper speech patterns
+1. They help to develop proper speech patterns

 2. Young children's self-esteem is often overlooked